tridibdawn/Repository-Pattern/readme.md

 ### Note:

-Although, all the fundamentals and procedures of ___`Repository Pattern`___ is described in above instructions but still there is one more _standard_ that developers should follow to write clean code, i.e. _"keep your controller as light-weight as possible"_ for there is one more step that you can include is write your validation in ___Request___ for that you can follow <a href="https://laravel.com/docs/5.8/validation">Laravel Officail Documentation</a> or by searching online _"laravel request validation"_.
+Although, all the fundamentals and procedures of ___`Repository Pattern`___ is described in above instructions but still there is one more _standard_ that developers should follow to write clean code, i.e. _"keep your controller as light-weight as possible"_ for there is one more step that you can include is write your validation in ___Request___ for that you can follow <a href="https://laravel.com/docs/5.8/validation">Laravel Official Documentation</a> or by searching online _"laravel request validation"_.

 ### Conclusion
 Hope the content of this tutorial is useful for the readers.
 Happy Coding...